cloudevents/spec/discovery.md

 covers the structure of that entity and the next section describes the requirements for the query API.

-###### provider
+###### eventprovider

 - Type: `String`
 - Description: Identifies the provider of the event.
-The producer string SHOULD be human readable and can identify a top level producer system.
+The `eventprovider` string SHOULD be human readable and can identify a top level producer system.
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string